gabriellim/Meetups/Amazon Web Services/AWS-basics.md

 ### What is Cloud Computing?
 - It's an on-demand delivery of computing power, database storage, apps and It resources through the cloud platform and Internet.
 Priced as pay-as-you-go.
+- Advantages:
+  - Don't have to invest in hardware and heavy lifting to manage the platform.
+Only have to worry about the application and data.
+  - Can spin up custom instances that fit exactly what our computing requirements are.
+Manipulate computing power or storage as much or as little as we want.
+  - Pay only for what we use.

 ### Elastic Cloud Computing (EC2)
 ---